-Thus, we turn to anti-snoring devices.
+Thus, we turn to anti-snoring devices such as PureSleep.
 They do work for many people, and they could provide the simple, cost-effective, and non-invasive solution you’re looking for.

 There are several devices that work according to similar principles.
 The simplest solution is the My Snoring Solution chin strap.
 Most other devices fit inside your mouth, forcing your jaw forward and sometimes also restraining your tongue.

 Other devices target other possible causes of snoring, such as the tongue falling backwards during sleep or nasal snoring.

 There are so many stop snoring mouthpieces products to choose from these days, that you may be tempted to grab the first fairly decent-sounding one you can find.
 But there are many variations on similar themes, and there are marked differences in quality and efficacy.